Jellyfin

 Invidious

-Privacy-focused front-end for YouTube
+Privacy-focused alternative web front-end for YouTube

 PeerTube